ministryofjustice/cloud-platform-user-docs/03-other-topics/006-prometheus.md

 - Namespace
 - Team Name
 - Application Name
-- Slack Channel messages shoud go to
+- Slack Channel messages should go to

 Once completed, the Cloud Platform team will supply you with a `value` for the `severity` label.
 All alerts are routed using this label.